b-j-cook/Guitar_Pedal_Capstone/README.txt

+Daisy Seed files and matlab simulation code can be found in the DaisySeed folder.

-Go into DaisyExamples->MyProjects.
+Go into DaisySeed->DaisyExamples->MyProjects.
 The area we have been working in is the InitTest folder.

 To edit, go to InitTest.cpp and edit.
 To upload changes cd into the InitTest folder.